jorgecarleitao/pyglet-gui/docs/api.rst

 Top-down is a recursion in the tree used when a container wants to draw itself (e.g. in the initialization of the :class:`~pyglet_gui.manager.Manager`).

-The container :meth:`loads <pyglet_gui.containers.Container.load>` the children,
+The container :meth:`loads <pyglet_gui.containers.Container.load_content>` the children,
-which is propagated to other container's children.
+which is propagated to other children containers.
-After loading, it computes its size by :meth:`computing the size <pyglet_gui.core.Viewer.compute_size>` of each child.
+After loading, it computes its size by :meth:`computing the size <pyglet_gui.core.Viewer.compute_size>` of each children.
 Finally, it sets its position and :meth:`sets the positions <pyglet_gui.core.Viewer.set_position>` the children.

 The bottom-up is a recursion in the tree used when a single Viewer wants to be re-drawn, e.g.